 Key facts from the article include:

-The publication, Western Australian Statistical Indicators, (cat. no. 1367.5), provides information on: state accounts; prices and wages; retail turnover; finance and investment; building and engineering construction; overseas trade; the labour market; agriculture; mining and energy; tourism; population and vitals; crime; and the environment.
-Each issue includes analysis of recent movements in key state economic and labour market data, as well as a section on social trends, which presents information on income and housing for Western Australia.
+Western Australian Statistical Indicators provides information on: state accounts; prices and wages; retail turnover; new motor vehicle sales; finance and investment; building and engineering construction; overseas trade; the labour market; agriculture; mining and energy; tourism; population and vitals; crime; and the environment.
+Each issue includes an analysis of recent movements in key state economic and labour market data, as well as a section on social trends.